 Choosing a Star Tracker for Astrophotography

-I am a full-time astrophotographer that has used many different star trackers from several brands for many years.
-I have created this resource for those looking to finally dive into astrophotography the right way, with a star tracker.
+I am a full-time astrophotographer who has used many different star trackers from several brands for many years.
+I have created this resource for those looking to finally dive into astrophotography the right way with a star tracker.

 The Best Star Trackers for Astrophotography

-When it comes to astrophotography, quite simply, a star tracker allows you to take better images.
-Your exposure lengths are no longer limited to 30-seconds or less due to a moving sky, and you can dial back camera settings like ISO and F-stop.
+When it comes to astrophotography, a star tracker allows you to take better images.
+Your exposure lengths are no longer limited to 30 seconds or less due to a moving sky, and you can dial back camera settings like ISO and F-stop.

 Over the years, I have had many opportunities to review star trackers for astrophotography.
 I have learned that portable tracking camera mounts can vary depending on the brand you choose, from the mechanical design to the polar alignment procedure.

-In this post, I’ll discuss the topic of using a star tracker for astrophotography, and compare some of the best choices available in 2022.
-If you are interested in capturing Nightscapes, or Milky Way photography, a star tracker is arguably the most important investment you’ll make in equipment.
+In this post, I’ll discuss the topic of using a star tracker for astrophotography, and compare some of the best choices available in 2024.
+If you are interested in capturing Nightscapes or Milky Way Photography, a star tracker is arguably the most important investment you’ll make in equipment.

 I’ll do my best to explain why the overall user experience is the number one factor to consider when choosing a portable tracking camera mount.
 Here is a list of my top choices to consider: